theanh2nice/lab/README.md

 # Theanh's Lab

-A simple personal website built with pure HTML and CSS.
+A simple personal website built with pure **HTML** and **CSS**.

+## Introduction

+**Theanh's Lab** is a small hub for my personal projects and experiments.
+It's mainly a playground to try out ideas, showcase work, and maybe break things along the way :v

-## introduce
+## Features

-Theanh's Lab is a personal website built with pure HTML, created to introduce oneself and share information.
+- Pure HTML + CSS (no frameworks)
+- Lightweight and simple
+- Projects collection